 Machu Picchu lies about 80 kilometers northwest of Cusco, although that sounds close, it is actually quite far given the Andes Mountains are blocking a direct route!

 There are 2 main ways of getting from Cusco to Machu Picchu:

 A – Taking a trek from Cusco (usually between 3 and 5 days depending on what trek you choose)

 B – By Bus & Train combination (possible in 1 long day, or 2days/1 night)

 There are 3 popular treks to Machu Picchu, each of which we will discuss further below, in no particular order:

 If you are willing to plan that far in advance you will not be disappointed.
-The trail winds through the Andes overlooking snow-capped mountains as well as cloud jungle forest.As if the journey isn’t spectacular enough, you will arrive to Machu Picchu just in time to watch the sunrise from the sun gate.
-Most Inca trail treks are 4 days with three nights camping but there are options for 2, 5 and even 7 days.
-The difficulty of the trek is moderate to hard.
+The trail winds through the Andes overlooking snow-capped mountains as well as cloud jungle forest.
+You will arrive at Machu Picchu just in time to watch the sunrise from the sun gate.